Enriched model categories and presheaf categories: Comparisons between model categories and

 \subsection{The categorical context for the comparisons}

-Under mild assumptions, to be discussed in \S\ref{ModelD}, the levelwise weak equivalences and fibrations determine a model structure on $\mathbf{Pre} (\sD,\sV)$.
-We assume that all presheaf categories $\mathbf{Pre} (\sD,\sV)$ mentioned in this section are such model categories.
-Of course, these presheaf model categories are the starting point for a great deal of work in many directions.
-For example, such categories are the starting point for several constructions of the stable homotopy category and for Voevodsky's homotopical approach to algebraic geometry In these applications, the level model structure is just a step on the way towards the definition of a more sophisticated model structure, but we will be interested in applications in which the level model structure is itself the one of interest.
+Under mild assumptions, discussed in \S\ref{ModelD}, the levelwise weak equivalences and fibrations determine a model structure on $\mathbf{Pre} (\sD,\sV)$. {This is usually verified by \myref{level2}, and it often holds for any $\sD$ by \myref{monoid}.
+We assume throughout that all of our presheaf categories $\mathbf{Pre} (\sD,\sV)$ are such model categories.
+Presheaf model categories of this sort are the starting point for a great deal of work in many directions.
+In particular, they give the starting point for several constructions of the stable homotopy category and for Voevodsky's homotopical approach to algebraic geometry.} In these applications, the level model structure is just a step on the way towards the definition of a more sophisticated model structure, but we are interested in applications in which the level model structure is itself the one of interest.

 We have so far assumed no relationship between $\sD$ and $\sM$, and in practice one encounters different interesting contexts.
-We are especially interested in the restricted kind of $\sV$-categories $\sD$ that are given by full embeddings $\sD\subset \sM$, but we shall see that it is worth working more generally with a fixed $\sV$-functor $\de \colon \sD\rtarr \sM$ as starting point.
+We are especially interested in the restricted kind of $\sV$-categories $\sD$ that are given by full embeddings $\sD\subset \sM$, but we shall see in \cite{GM2, GMequiv} that it is worth working more generally with a fixed $\sV$-functor $\de \colon \sD\rtarr \sM$ as starting point.
 We set up the relevant formal context before returning to model theoretic considerations.

 \begin{notns}\mylabel{Dsets} We fix a small $\sV$-category $\sD$ and a $\sV$-functor $\de \colon \sD\rtarr \sM$, writing $(\sD,\de )$ for the pair.
 As a case of particular interest, for a fixed set $\sD$ (or $\sD_{\sM}$) of objects of $\sM$, we let $\sD$ also denote the full $\sV$-subcategory of $\sM$ with object set $\sD$, and we then implicitly take $\de$ to be the inclusion. \end{notns}